jwulf/zeebe-ecommerce-demo/README.md

 To run on Camunda Cloud:

-* Get an account in the closed beta [here](https://zeebe.io/cloud/).
+* Get an account in the beta [here](https://camunda.io).
 * Create a new Zeebe cluster.
 * Create a new client in the console.
-* Put your credentials in the `zeebe-broker-config.ts` file.
+* Copy your worker credentials.
-* Run each Node microservice component with this in front of the command to start it: `PROFILE=CLOUD`, for example: `cd microservices && PROFILE=CLOUD npm run inventory`
+* Paste them into your environment.